AdaInject: Injection Based Adaptive Gradient Descent Optimizers for Convolutional Neural Networks: Intuitive Explanation and Empirical Analysis

+where $-\infty < x < +\infty$ is the input.
 Functions $F1$, $F2$, and $F3$ are illustrated in Fig. \ref{fig:analytical} in the $1^{st}$ column and in the $1^{st}$, $2^{nd}$, and $3^{rd}$ rows, respectively, for $-1 < x < +1$.
 The parameter $x$ is initialized at $-1$.
 The experiment is performed by computing the regression loss as the objective function.
 The $2^{nd}$ column shows the parameter values at different iterations using Adam and AdamInject optimizers.
 Similarly, the $3^{rd}$ column illustrates the parameter values at different iterations using diffGrad and diffGradInject optimizers.
-It can be noticed that Adam overshoots the minimum for both $F1$ and $F2$ functions, whereas AdamInject is able to avoid the overshooting due to the injection controlling hyperparameter $k$ and cascading effect in decreasing of $\Delta x$.
-In other cases, including Adam and AdamInject for $F3$ function and diffGrad and diffGradInjection for all three functions, the effect of the proposed second order injection can be easily observed in terms of the smooth parameter updates by accumulating the injected gradient in an accurate direction.
+It can be noticed that Adam overshoots the minimum for both $F1$ and $F2$ functions, whereas AdamInject is able to avoid the overshooting due to the small step size caused by the proposed parameter change weighted second order moment injection in parameter update.
+In other cases, including Adam and AdamInject for $F3$ function and diffGrad and diffGradInject for all three functions, the effect of the proposed optimizer can be easily observed in terms of the smooth parameter updates and less oscillations near minimum by accumulating the injected momentum in an accurate direction.
 It is noticed that AdaInject is more effective with Adam than diffGrad as diffGrad utilizes the short-term gradient change as friction coefficient.
-These results confirm that the proposed curvature-guided second moment injection leads to accurate and precise parameter updates.
+These results confirm that the proposed parameter change guided second moment injection leads to accurate and precise parameter updates, especially near ``steep and narrow” valley.